edomari/ModdingAnIPod/README.md

 ## Total Cost

-*(The CF to ZIF adapter and microSD to CF adapter are excluded — I resold them on Vinted.)*
+*(The CF to ZIF adapter and microSD to CF adapter are excluded, i resold them on Vinted.)*

 | Item | Cost (€) |
 |---|---|